ellisandy/one-bus-away-cli/README.md

 # OneBusAway

-This little 'gem' is for easily querying the next avialable bus at a given stop.
+This little 'gem' is for easily querying the next available bus at a given stop.

+## Pre-reqs

+Please have the ruby development packaged installed.

 ## Installation